 According to Emissions Analytics, tyres are a major contributor to one of the biggest sources of vehicle pollutant emissions: non-exhaust sources.
 Dust and particulates that are emitted from tyres contribute to particulates in the air, as well as microplastics in the ocean.

-The researchers said that over the course of 12,500 to 31,000 miles, a typical tyre will shed 10 to 30 percent of its tread rubber into the environment.
-These particles will end up by the roadside or washed into drains, and ultimately into rivers and oceans.
+The researchers said that over the course of 12,500 to 31,000 miles, a typical car tyre will shed 10 to 30 percent of its tread rubber into the environment.
+These particles will end up by the roadside or washed into drains – and ultimately into rivers and oceans.

 “On this basis we think tyres are set to be scrutinised and regulated more, and perhaps also reinvented for electric cars to perform well in durability and noise.
 There will be opportunities and threats that arise from these changes,” said Emissions Analytics.

-Right now, electric cars offer the nearest thing to true zero emission motoring.
-As the European Environment Agency (EEA) pointed out in 2018, electric cars emit less greenhouse gases and air pollution over their entire life cycle than petrol and diesel cars.
+There’s no such thing as zero emissions motoring.
+However, electric cars come closest to that goal.
+As the European Environment Agency (EEA) has pointed out, EVs emit fewer greenhouse gases and air pollution over their entire life cycle than petrol and diesel cars.

 Keep an electric car running for 150,000 miles or more, source your electricity from renewable sources and drive with consideration, and you’ll be doing your bit for the planet.